WerWolv/Documentation/pattern_language/core-language/data-types.md

 s8 myInteger;       // Native endian 8 bit signed integer
 ```

+Refer to [the endianess pragma](preprocessor.md#endian) for setting the global endianess

 ### Literals

 Literals are fixed values representing a specific constant.
 The following literals are available: